How to Change Your Chromecast to a New Wi-Fi Network

 Setting up Chromecast is the same for iPhones and Android phones, and it’s a pretty straightforward process.

 - Plug the Chromecast device into your TV’s HDMI port.
-Then take the remote and set the input to the one you used to plug in your Chromecast.
+Then take the remote and set the input to the one you used for your Chromecast.

 - Since you already have the Google Home app installed on your mobile device, tap on the “Set up 1 device” option on the Home Screen.
 Choose a Home for your device and hit “Next.”

-- The app will search for nearby devices.
+- The app searches for wireless devices nearby.
 After it locates your Chromecast, tap “Yes” to move on.
 You’ll see a code on your phone, as well as on your TV screen.
-Tap “Yes” again to confirm you can see it and follow the prompts.
+Tap “Yes” again to confirm you can see it, and then follow the prompts.

-- Choose the location where your Chromecast will be.
+- Choose a location for your Chromecast.
 Tap “Next” and follow the prompts to connect to the new network.

 Possible Solutions to Failed Chromecast Connection